everythingandnothingdev/godot-project-screenshots/ue-lumen-godot-sdfgi-comparison/README.md

 ![Godot Left Unreal Right](./comparison1-occlusion-in-complex-geometry.png)

 The cast shadow from this stairway wall in Unreal is notably darker than the Godot counterpart.
 How accurate either is to photorealism is difficult to say.
 Though, having a much darker shadow than the wall that's casting the shadow looks unnatural to me.
-Scaling the indirect lighting intensity up or down only slightly affects the cast shadow on the ground, while significantly brightening the wall.
+In Unreal, scaling the indirect lighting intensity up or down only slightly affects the cast shadow on the ground, while significantly brightening the wall.

 [Left: Godot 4, Right: Unreal Engine 5]